 By far the biggest problem with an overly-tight setup is that it leads riders to adopt terribly incorrect out of the saddle form.

-Here an (admittedly crappy) screengrab of Peter Sagan winning at the 2017 Grand Prix Cycliste de Québec.
+Look at this shot of Peter Sagan winning the 2017 Grand Prix Cycliste de Québec.
 Note the out of the saddle sprint form of all these pro riders: specifically, that the bike is leaning away from the leg that has the pedal down.

 This is proper, natural pedaling form– pulling on the handlebars and leaning the bike add power to the downstroke, as the lean is effectively pulling the pedal up while your leg is pushing the pedal down.
 And as you lean the bike one way, your body counteracts that lean with its weight in the other direction so you stay balanced.